 - overgrown connective tissue cells with an unusual appearance

-Borderline tumors have features of the benign and malignant forms.
+Borderline tumors have features of benign and malignant forms.

-Malignant tumors — particularly those with lots of connective tissue overgrowth — may spread and grow quickly, possibly spreading beyond the breast.
+Malignant tumors, particularly those with lots of connective tissue overgrowth, may spread and grow quickly and extend beyond the breast.

-The surgeon will remove the tumor and at least 1 cm of surrounding tissue to reduce the chances of the tumor growing back.
+During the procedure, a surgeon will remove the tumor and at least 1 cm of surrounding tissue.
+This will reduce the chances of the tumor growing back.